-More than 17,000,000 children in sub-Saharan Africa have been orphaned by the AIDS epidemic.
-Their grandmothers have stepped in to care for them, even though their health is poor and they have few resources of their own.
-The Stephen Lewis Foundation listened to community-based organizations and, in response, held an inaugural gathering of African and Canadian grandmothers in 2006 to hear directly from the African grandmothers and the organizations that support them.
-The African grandmothers spoke of their grief over the deaths of their beloved children, their enduring love and concern for their grandchildren, and their resolution to create a better future for their family and community.
+In 2006, the Stephen Lewis Foundation held an inaugural gathering of African and Canadian grandmothers.
+At that time, more than 17,000,000 children in sub-Saharan Africa had been orphaned by the AIDS epidemic.
+The gathering heard directly from African grandmothers and the organizations that supported them, how the AIDS pandemic had affected their lives.
+These grandmothers spoke of their grief over the deaths of their beloved children, their enduring love and concern for their grandchildren and, in poor health and with few resources, their resolution to create a better future for their families and communities.